Discover DBCC CheckIdent: Top 5 Usage

 Improving the Identity Value Following Data Import

-The identification value may not match the actual data after bulk data import.
-To guarantee that new inserts continue with the correct identity value, this DBCC command is used.
+After bulk data import, the identification value may not match the actual data.
+This DBCC command guarantees that new inserts continue with the correct identity value.

 For Example: